Skip to content

 The illusion of similarity: two papers (A and B) look the same.They have the same structure.They have the same number of words.Both use fluent, nearly flawless English.Both reference the same number of papers.They have the same number of tables and figures.
 For a layperson, both these papers look the same.
 Yet, one of them is the worst horsesh*t you’ve ever…

-List of Research Superpowers (Especially for PhD Students)
+List of Research Superpowers (Especially Useful for PhD Students)

 Observed myself citing various “superpowers” to my PhD students in occasional emails.
 So, thought of writing these down (the list might get updated).
-Currently, I can think of nine ten superpowers [updated: Sep 1, 2024] for researchers: Being specific is one #researchsuperpower (but it applies well beyond research).
-Be bold in your writing.
-I mean, literally, bold your contributions.
-Just…
+Currently, I can think of eleven research superpowers [updated: November 11, 2024].
+Here they are, in no particular order.
+1. SPECIFICITY Be specific.
+Applies pretty much to any form of communication: Being specific is one #researchsuperpower (but…

-Here’s a reading list I recommend to “newcomers” in quantitative persona research (e.g., Master’s students, PhD candidates) (see bolded parts for explanations for why you should read each paper).
+Here’s a reading list I recommend to “newcomers” in quantitative persona research (e.g., Master’s students, PhD students) (see bolded parts for explanations for why you should read each paper).
 The list contains ten papers and is organized in themes.
-Conceptual papers discussing the theory of data-driven personas Jung, S.G., Salminen, J. and Jansen, B. J. (2022) Developing Persona Analytics Towards…
+NOTE: There are *many more* impactful and important data-driven persona papers.
+Why I only included papers from our team in this…

 Algorithms that describe a researcher’s mind